Powered by MOMENTUMMEDIA

 CVE-2025-61757, on the other hand, is – according to its CVE Record – an “easily exploitable vulnerability” that could lead to an unauthenticated attacker compromising the Identity Manager part of Oracle Fusion Middleware, leading in turn to the full takeover of the component.

-This vulnerability has a CVSS score of 9.8, making it a Critical Severity flaw.
-Oracle first disclosed the CVE on October 21 as part of its regular Oracle Critical Patch Update Advisory.
-CISA added it to its KEV Catalog in November 2022.
+This vulnerability has a CVSS score of 9.8, making it a critical severity flaw.
+Oracle first disclosed the CVE on 21 October as part of its regular Oracle Critical Patch Update Advisory.
+CISA added it to its KEV catalogue in November 2022.

 Searchlight Cyber, the darkweb monitoring firm that discovered CVE-2025-61757, said exploitation of the flaw was likely “trivial”.